 - Activities involving logic, numbers or sequences.

-- Red orange and yellow are considered left brain colours so those coloured tints or lenses in glasses can be useful.
-Using a red infra red lamp
+- Red-orange and yellow are considered left-brain colours so those colored tints or lenses in glasses can be useful.
+Using a red infrared lamp

 There are many more neurological exercises for depression, but there is not room the blog post.
 Also I’ve only touched on the biochemistry as it can get very complicated very quickly as our brains are complicated.
 We are allowed to have more than one imbalance so there could be

 several hormones playing up and some funky neurology going on.
 When it comes to making changes in your body its a bit like getting an orchestra to play in tune as there are many elements which all need to be in sync and even just one instrument out of tune can affect the whole orchestra.